stackbit-themes/stackbit-examples/i18n-multi-brand/README.md

 ## Support

-Creating & maintaining a multi-brand setup is an advanced functionality.
-If you get stuck along the way, or are unsure how to proceed, [drop into our Discord server](https://discord.gg/HUNhjVkznH) and send a message in the `#documentation` or `#help` channels.
+If you get stuck along the way, get help in our [support forums](https://answers.netlify.com/).